 Jim: Yeah.

-J. Warner: And because they don’t understand the enigma of man, you know, the kind of fallen nature, designed in God’s image, but deeply rebellious, they don’t understand that dichotomy.
-They struggle with s- understanding how someone like this-
+J. Warner: And because they don’t understand the enigma of man, you know, the kind of fallen nature design in God’s image, but deeply rebellious, they don’t understand that dichotomy.
+They struggle with understanding how someone like this could do something like that.

-J. Warner: Hmm.
+J. Warner: Mm.

-Jim: But my goodness, where do you see that show up?
-In police work.
+Jim: But my goodness, where do you see that show up in police work?

-Jim: I mean, you either did it or you didn’t do it, and that’s absolute truth.
+Jim: I mean, you either did it or you didn’t do it.
+And that’s absolute truth.

 Jim: Wow, that’s interesting.